d365collaborative/PSOAuthHelper/docs/Get-RemainingMinutes.md

 Get-RemainingMinutes -InputObject $TokenObject
 ```

+This will analyse the expires_on and compare it with NOW, to see how many minutes there is left before the token will be expired.

 ## PARAMETERS

 ### -InputObject
-The token object received from you invoke-* cmdlets
+The object you received from any of the Invoke-* commands that returns an access token

 ```yaml
 Type: PSObject